RITES OF PASSAGE FOR A MODEL RAILWAY - 2: Starting Line - Pre-Planning, Where Do We Go From Here?

 It stands to reason, of course, that the smaller the scale you choose, the more you get in limited space.
 It would be silly to expect to fit an 'O' gauge railway onto a coffee table.
 If you owned Buckingham Palace you could fit in Kings Cross Station in 'O' gauge without stinting, but that would stay a pipe dream to most of us.

 Best stick with what we CAN get.
 My own layout, 'Thoraldby' is an end-to-end job in the cellar, around 26 feet long with a passing loop at the main station, single track elsewhere, with 'fiddleyards' at either end and a locomotive shed fitted to run into the side of one of the 'fiddleyards'.
 It's signalled throughout, but there are details I need to add still - and I daresay a perfectionist would get an attack of the collywobbles looking at my signals, but they look the part, and work... which has to be the main thing.
 The atmosphere is North Eastern, the period is around 1953-4 with locomotives and stock to represent building eras from pre-WWI onwards that were still running in the early 1950s from sheds between Darlington and York.

 Build a model railway of your own in your garden, your loft, spare room or garage.
-Handy hints for assembly, track laying, scenery and stock.
+Handy hints for planning, tool buying, materials - lightweight for taking to exhibitions etc - assembly, track laying, scenery, signalling, motive power and stock.
+Or why not build a garden railway?
+The planning is obviously different to indoor layouts, and there are foundations you must consider so that your garden railway lasts.
+Build out from a hut in the garden and expand as you see fit.
 A publication you shouldn't miss out on.
 Go on, treat yourself!